Plaster Repair Guide

 How to Repair Plaster

-The process of repairing plaster is pretty straightforward, but the task takes a skilled and experienced professional to carry out, so this should be attempted as a DIY job.
+The process of repairing plaster is pretty straightforward, but the task takes a skilled and experienced plasterer to carry out.
+Because of this, most homeowners choose to hire a professional rather than tackle it as a DIY job.

-- Next, the wall will be primed in the repair area with a diluted solution of PVA to help the plaster stick to the wall and dry out quickly.
+- Prime the Wall — Next, the wall will be primed in the repair area with a diluted solution of PVA to help the plaster stick to the wall and dry out evenly.

-- The plasterer will more than likely mix the plaster on-site, and it's usually a mixture of water mixed with either gypsum or cement.
+- Mix the Plaster — The plasterer will more than likely mix the plaster on-site, and it's usually a mixture of water mixed with either gypsum for most modern properties, or lime in older houses.
 This wet plaster ensures a smooth and even finish on the repairs, but depending on the size of the job, the plasterer may not need to mix too much.

 How Long Does It Take to Repair Plaster?

 The timing is all hinged on the number of repairs that are required.
-Most repairs are completed within a few hours, but the plaster must be left to dry fully before it is touched, so don't plan on doing anything with the room for a day or so.
+Most repairs are completed within a few hours, but the plaster must be left to dry fully before it is touched, so don't plan on doing anything with the room for a few days.

-Building Regulations or Planning Permission Approval for Plaster Repairs
+Building Regulations & Planning Permission Approval for Plaster Repairs

-You don't need planning permission for plaster repairs unless you live in a listed building or conservation area.
-If you think your home falls within either of these categories, speak with your local housing authority for guidance on how to proceed.
+You don't need planning permission for internal plaster repairs that are like-for-like.
+If your home is a listed building or in a conservation area, speak with your local housing authority for guidance on how to proceed.